Cubs vs. Guardians Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 13 doubles, two triples, nine home runs, 39 walks and 35 RBI (79 total hits).
-He has stolen four bases.
+- Dansby Swanson has 80 hits with 14 doubles, two triples, nine home runs, 39 walks and 35 RBI.
+He's also stolen four bases.

 Swanson Recent Games